Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Ice hockey hall and temperature measurements

-The plots show that, as expected, the air temperature above the ice rink is strongly stratified, see Fig.\ref{fig:AirT}, Fig.\ref{fig:AirTzoom} and Table \ref{table:RH}.
-The temperature at 0.6$m$ height is 2$^oC$ and 10$^oC$ at 5$m$ height.
-Interestingly, by virtue of the mixing effect of the ventilation system shooting air at 25$^oC$ at 5$m$ above the ice, the highest temperature is at 5$m$ instead of 8.3$m$ (Fig.\ref{fig:AirT}).
-Furthermore, the stratified air temperature at 0.6-2.2$m$ turns into a more uniform temperature when the skaters enter the ice rink at 14:30 and start mixing the air layers.
+The plots show that, as expected, the air temperature above the ice rink is strongly stratified, see Fig.\ref{fig:AirT}, Fig.\ref{fig:AirTzoom} and Table \ref{table:RH}, consistently with \cite{toomla2018experimental}.
+The temperature at 0.6m height is 2\textdegree C and 10\textdegree C at 5m.
+Interestingly, by virtue of the mixing effect of the ventilation system supplying warm air at 25\textdegree C at 5m above the ice, the highest temperature is at 5m instead of 8.3m (Fig.\ref{fig:AirT}).
+Furthermore, the stratified air temperature at 0.6-2.2m turns into a more uniform temperature when the skaters enter the ice rink at 14:30 and start mixing the air layers.

 The measured relative humidity (RH) and absolute humidity (AH), listed in Table \ref{table:RH}, suggest that above the ice rinks the RH is uniform at heights 0.005m - 0.24m over the ice and distinctly lower farther from the ice pad.
 The relative humidity is higher above the ice than in the other parts of the space, yet it never reaches 95-100\%.